 - 1. This guidance is for inspectors conducting joint targeted area inspections (JTAI) of arrangements and services for children in need of help and protection in local authority areas in England.
-These inspections are undertaken by Ofsted, the Care Quality Commission (CQC), Her Majesty's Inspectorate of Constabulary (HMIC) and Her Majesty's Inspectorate of Probation (HMI Probation). - 2.
-Local safeguarding children boards (LSCBs) and member agencies can use this guidance to understand how inspections are conducted.
-They may also find it useful when carrying out self-evaluations or improvement planning. - 3.
+These inspections are undertaken by Ofsted, the Care Quality Commission (CQC), Her Majesty's Inspectorate of Constabulary and Fire and Rescue Service (HMICFRS) and Her Majesty's Inspectorate of Probation (HMI Probation). - 2.
+The three safeguarding partners together with other agencies can use this guidance to understand how inspections are conducted.1 They may also find it useful when carrying out self-evaluations or improvement planning. - 3.
 This guidance is designed to support consistency between inspections while allowing the flexibility to respond to the individual circumstances of each local area.
 As such, it is a guide on the processes that usually govern the inspection. - 4.
 This guidance is generic and applies to all JTAIs.
 Each JTAI includes a 'deep dive' theme.
-The inspectorates publish separate guidance on each deep dive theme that should be read alongside this framework (see Annex A for further information on deep dive themes).
+The inspectorates publish separate guidance on each deep dive theme2 that should be read alongside this framework. - 5.
+HMI Probation will not always inspect the National Probation Service, community rehabilitation companies and youth offending teams (YOTs) as part of the JTAI.
+The decision will be based on whether the deep dive theme is central to their work.
+It is likely that YOTs will always be included because they manage children and young people's cases as a core part of their business.
+We will specify which services are involved in the deep dive theme guidance.